GiovanniSalvi/New_Library/README.md

 * Feature2: Homepage's body provides a background hero-image, an home-button  which redirects users to the homepage, a complete list of book titles in the database, both "available" and "sold" status ('sold' ones are supposed to be removed)and a social media links footer.

-* Feature3: Homepage provides any books in the library, wrapped in a box.Click button "Sell" inside the box to purchase the item selected if books status is Available.
+* Feature3: Homepage provides any books in the library, wrapped in a box.Clicking button "Sell" inside the box to purchase the item selected if books status is Available.

 * Feature4: Add_book nav link leads to form for adding new books to the database filling all required fields.Clicking Add button at the bottom page will add a new book title in the libray.